 Handwritten notes work wonders upon closing, but real estate emails can further convey your appreciation.
 They also indicate your eagerness to continue nurturing your relationships with your clients.
 These individuals can one day provide repeat business or new referrals.

 Streamline email interactions by setting up automated annual messages.
 Sent every year on closing anniversaries, these should convey that you’re as grateful as ever for your clients — and that you wish them well.
 Simple and genuine, such messages will promote top-of-mind awareness.
 This, in turn, will encourage repeat business.

 Improve your client appreciation strategy with Constant Contact

 As you continue to interact with clients in order to stay as relevant as possible, look to Constant Contact for help.
-We have tools that can help you set up automated appreciation emails or show your gratitude through email newsletters.
+We have tools that can help you set up automated appreciation emails or show your gratitude through email newsletters for real estate.

-If you’d like more insight into real estate marketing, check out The Download.
+If you’d like more insight into real estate marketing through emails and marketing in general, check out The Download.
 There, you’ll find comprehensive marketing assistance tailored to address the chief concerns in the real estate industry.
 This resource could be what you need to take your marketing strategy to the next level.